mariofouad/Runge-Kutta-Numerical-Analysis/README.md

 # How To Run
 Using Visual Studio:
 1. Download all files on your local machine.
-2. Open the "code" folder.
+2. Open the "code" file.
 3. Press on Run button on the top left of F5 on the keyboard.
 # How To Use
 1. Enter the start value for x.